-Problem solving requires a change in your attitude—almost a new mindset.
-Discover how thinking creatively can help you solve math problems (and daily life problems) with a new ease.
+Problem-solving requires a change in your attitude—almost a new mindset.
+Discover how thinking creatively can help you solve math problems (and daily life problems) with new ease.

 Chainsaw the Giraffe: Creatively Solving Problems

 There is an inspiring article that highlights thinking outside of the box when it comes to solving problems.
-The article compares a gifted class of middle school students with a remedial sort of vocational class, the article was measuring the creativity of the students.
+The article compares a gifted class of middle school students with a remedial sort of vocational class, where it was measuring the creativity of the students.
 The experiment asked the students in each class one question: How do you weigh a giraffe?

 Meanwhile, in the vocational class, almost immediately some kid just blurted out and said, “Hey, I know what to do.
 Just take a chainsaw, and chainsaw that giraffe into chunks.
 Then weigh the chunks.”

 Chainsawing the giraffe is an attitude that a good problem solver should have because you want to be fun, and you also want to be a little bit bad.
 Breaking rules is a good thing when we’re not talking about actual cruelty to animals here.
 We’re just talking about thinking outside the box or breaking mathematical rules.

 To break the mathematical rules, we need a healthy dose of the three C’s.